Jan Hellriegel: Solo career

-Sportsman of the Year

 Hellriegel announced and released a new multi-media project through April and May 2019.
-"Sportsman of the Year" was composed of a studio album and book of the same name.
-"Sportsman of the Year" was also serialised as podcasts, produced by Radio New Zealand and presented by Jan Hellriegel.
+"Sportsman of the Year" was composed of a studio album and book of the same name, and was also serialised as podcasts, produced by Radio New Zealand and presented by Hellriegel.

-In interviews around the release, Hellriegel said that the book grew out of the album project when she realised that the songs were taking a more philosophical, personal direction and wanted to share some stories in parallel with the music, each informed by the other.

 Business career

-Jan Hellriegel was appointed NZ General Manager of Australia-based Native Tongue Music Publishing in 2010 and ran the company’s NZ operations until 2013 when she left to develop Aeroplane Music Services, a music licensing and supervision business.
+Hellriegel was appointed NZ General Manager of Australia-based Native Tongue Music Publishing in 2010 and ran the company’s NZ operations until 2013 when she left to develop Aeroplane Music Services, a music licensing and supervision business.

-In 2015 Hellriegel announced Songbroker, an 'artist-friendly' music publishing company focused on providing music by NZ songwriters to film, TV and content producers Songbroker represents the musical rights and recorded works of several hundred NZ composers and songwriters.
+In 2015 Hellriegel announced Songbroker, an "artist-friendly" music publishing company focused on providing music by NZ songwriters to film, TV and content producers Songbroker represents the musical rights and recorded works of several hundred NZ composers and songwriters.

-In 2019 the National Library of NZ and Douglas Lilburn Trust announced that Songbroker would be entrusted with representing the works of acclaimed New Zealand composer, the late Douglas Lilburn.

-She has served terms as a director of Independent Music NZ (IMNZ) and Recorded Music NZ (RMNZ) and is an APRA Ambassador.